Net zero action plan

-- Construction Site Supervision
+- Construction Site Supervision.

-Supply Chain Sustainability School’s carbon calculator enables businesses to establish their carbon emissions as a first step to reducing them.
+Supply Chain Sustainability School’s Carbon Calculator enables businesses to establish their carbon emissions as a first step to reducing them.

 Achieving net zero with BSI is a blog summarising all of the BSI standards applicable to the Built Environment.

 The LETI Climate Emergency Design Guide covers 5 key areas: operational energy, embodied carbon, the future of heat, demand response and data disclosure.
-It includes setting the requirements of four key building types, small scale residential, medium and large scale residential, commercial offices and schools.

 Tools and Training

-Net Zero Carbon Foundations by BRE is a course introduces climate change and its local and global implications.
+Net Zero Carbon Foundations by BRE introduces climate change and its local and global implications.
 It provides key definitions, whilst introducing the global policy landscape and pathways towards net-zero carbon.
 This course is open to anyone who works in the built environment or infrastructure and is passionate about sustainability.